ibm-cloud-docs/appid/pre-sign-in.md

 {: shortdesc}

-To learn more about the types of attributes and any security measures that you need to consider, [Understanding user profiles](/docs/services/appid/user-profile.html).
+To learn more about the types of attributes and any security measures that you need to consider, check out [Understanding user profiles](/docs/services/appid/user-profile.html).
 {: tip}

 **Why would I want to add information about a user to my app before they sign in for the first time?**